 Spend a weekend or a week this summer immersed outdoors in a learning community of like-minded nature lovers.

-BioU is headquartered at Montpelier’s North Branch Nature Center, where students can learn and dine together in the center’s comfortable classrooms, lab, and kitchen.
+BioU is headquartered at Montpelier’s North Branch Nature Center, where students can learn together in the center’s comfortable classrooms, lab, and kitchen.
 The atmosphere is innovative and entertaining, fostering education, discovery, and personal and professional growth.
 NBNC’s beautiful facilities and 28-acre property complement BioU’s wider “campus” – the fields, forests, mountains, and wetlands of Vermont.
-The bulk of each course is spent outside, returning to NBNC for lab work, meals, and evening programming.
+The bulk of each course is spent outside, returning to NBNC for lab work and lecture.

 BioU invites instructors who are renowned for both their topical expertise and their prowess as educators.
 We’ve all taken classes by geniuses who can’t explain themselves, or terrific teachers with limited content knowledge – not at BioU.
 We prioritize in-depth learning from the best instructors in the business.